-Specific entry requirements for the course are a recognised British Honours degree (or its equivalent) with a minimum of a 2.2, or its equivalent, in a Computing or Technology-related subject area; or a recognised British Honours degree (or its equivalent) in a non-computing subject area plus substantial relevant experience; or a BCS postgraduate diploma plus a PGD project; or qualifications deemed by the University to be equivalent.
+Specific entry requirements for the course are a recognised British Honours degree (or its equivalent) with a minimum of a 2ii or above, in computing or a closely-related discipline; or a recognised British Honours degree (or its equivalent) in a non-computing subject area plus substantial relevant experience; or a BCS postgraduate diploma plus a PGD project; or qualifications deemed by the University to be equivalent.

 Applications from all candidates will be considered on their merits.
 For international students IELTS 6.5, or its equivalent, is a minimum requirement.